HELPING TEENS STAY BALANCED

 Helping your child cope with anxiety

-On the other hand, some young people engage in behaviours caused by anxiety without being aware that they are experiencing it, such as social withdrawal (social anxiety), academic failure (performance anxiety) or alcohol or drug use (self-medication).
-So, how can you support your teen during such a time?
-Here are a few tips that will help you react well.
+At the same time, some young people engage in behaviours caused by anxiety without realizing it, such as avoiding social situations (social anxiety), putting in less effort at school (performance anxiety), or alcohol or drug use (self-medication).
+So, how can you support your teen through their anxiety?
+Here are a few tips that will help you respond effectively.

 Listen and validate their emotions

-Rather than lecturing your teen or proposing solutions, listen to them.
-Sometimes, the source of your teen’s anxiety may seem excessive or irrational to you, but remember that in any situation, it’s important to validate painful emotions or uncomfortable physical sensations.
+Rather than lecturing your teen or suggesting solutions, just listen to them.
+At times, you might think they’re overreacting or being irrational, but remember that in any situation, it’s important to validate the painful emotions or uncomfortable physical sensations your child is feeling.

-“Yeah, it does feel bad to be overwhelmed and have butterflies in your stomach.”
+“Of course it feels bad to feel overwhelmed and have butterflies in your stomach.”

-Here, we aren’t validating the teen’s fears or catastrophic thoughts, but rather the emotional discomfort that they feel.
-By not judging what they are experiencing, you increase the chances that they will open up to you and be more caring towards themselves.
+In this example, we aren’t validating the teen’s fears or catastrophic thoughts, but rather the emotional discomfort that they feel.
+By not judging what they’re experiencing, you can increase the chances that they’ll open up to you and be kinder to themself.

 Ask your teen about ways to deal with their anxiety

 It’s easy to offer solutions.
-However, helping your teen find their own recipe for feeling better will be much more useful in their life.
-This way, they’ll get to know themselves better and become more independent in managing emotional discomfort.
+However, helping your teen develop their own anxiety toolkit is much more beneficial in the long run.
+This way, they’ll get to know themselves better and become more independent in managing difficult emotions.

-• What could you do to improve things for the moment?
+- What could you do to make things easier right now?

-• This probably isn’t the first time you’ve experienced anxiety; what have you done in the past to get through a crisis?
+- This probably isn’t the first time you’ve felt anxious; what have you done in the past to get through it?

-Uncertainty is present in all aspects of our lives: relationships, health, work, the future… Living in expectation and not knowing the outcomes of things can cause anxiety.
-As parents, we can show our teens that it’s possible to deal with uncertainty by verbalizing the fact that we are experiencing anxiety while demonstrating healthy management of our discomfort.
-Here are some examples:
+Uncertainty is something we deal with in every facet of our lives: relationships, health, work, the future . . .
+Waiting to see how things will turn out can be very stressful.
+But, as parents, we can show our teens that it’s possible to deal with uncertainty by verbalizing the fact that we’re experiencing anxiety and demonstrating healthy stress management strategies.
+Here are a few examples:

-This way, your teen will be able to draw inspiration from your actions to develop a less anxious relationship with uncertainty.
+This way, your teen will be able to follow your lead and develop a less anxious relationship with uncertainty.

 Listen to your own discomfort

-What emotions do we experience when our child has an anxious episode?
-Anxiety, helplessness, guilt, confusion or exasperation?
+What emotions do you feel when your child has an anxious episode?
+Anxiety, helplessness, guilt, confusion, or exasperation?

-It’s important to remember that anxiety is a difficult and obtrusive emotion, but it is not permanent or deadly.
-If we tend to want to control our anxiety ourselves, we will be tempted to do the same with those close to us; in the same way, if we panic easily when faced with problems, we will tend to overreact to the situation.
+It’s important to remember that anxiety is a difficult and obtrusive emotion, but it isn’t permanent or deadly.
+If we tend to want to control our own anxiety, we’ll be tempted to do the same with those close to us; likewise, if we panic easily when faced with our own problems, we will tend to overreact to the situation.

-Let’s look at the example of planes: it’s recommended to always put on your own oxygen mask before helping your child.
-This analogy can also be applied to anxiety: helping your teen in distress requires a lot of energy, and it can really drain your batteries.
+Think of it this way: When you’re on a plane, the flight attendants tell you to always put on your own oxygen mask before helping your child in an emergency.
+It’s the same for anxiety: helping a teen in distress requires a lot of energy, and it can really drain your batteries.

-That’s why you shouldn’t hesitate to take care of yourself and your own health before supporting your teen.
+Make sure to take care of yourself and your own health first so you can support your teen.

 There’s nothing selfish or indulgent about taking care of yourself as a parent—on the contrary!
-Taking a moment to think about your own reaction before acting, and recharging your batteries if necessary, will allow you to be more flexible in your interventions.
+Taking a moment to think before you react, and recharging your batteries if necessary, will help you be in a better headspace when you talk to your teen.

-If you’re contaminated by your own anxiety, it’s sometimes easy to give in to the impulse to go into problem-solving mode too quickly.
-In addition, if you are experiencing emotional discomfort yourself, you may have the reflex to withdraw from this “heavy” situation or try to make your teen see reason by explaining a rational or logical point of view to them.
-Or you may even make them feel like their emotion is exaggerated in relation to the situation, which will invalidate it…
+If you don’t have a handle on your own anxiety, it can be easy to give in to the impulse to go into problem-solving mode too quickly.
+Moreover, if you’re experiencing emotional discomfort yourself, you may have the reflex to pull away from this “heavy” situation or try to make your teen see reason by explaining a rational or logical point of view to them.
+You may even make them think they’re overreacting and thus that their feelings aren’t valid . . .

-Dealing with anxiety is a skill that is learned and honed all throughout our lives.
-However, by establishing supportive attitudes such as listening, validation, non-judgment and autonomy, we allow our teens to develop a healthier relationship with their anxiety and to better cope with it.
+Dealing with anxiety is a skill that we learn and perfect for our entire lives.
+However, by establishing supportive attitudes such as listening, validation, non-judgment, and autonomy, we can help our teens develop a healthier relationship with their anxiety and better cope with it.

-Find all our practical tools to help your teen manage his anxiety:
+Find all our practical tools to help your teen manage THEIR anxiety:

-• A theoretical section to help you better understand your teen’s anxiety
+- A section on the theory behind anxiety to help you understand your teen’s anxiety

-• Practical advice and tools so that you can guide your child when it arises
+- Practical advice and tools so that you can help your child when the need arises

-• Some tips and exercises to help your teen better manage their anxiety on a daily basis
+- Tips and exercises to help your teen manage their anxiety on a daily basis

 👉 Download